 You can be evicted and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault, or stalking committed against you.
-However, SAHA cannot hold tenants who have been victims of domestic violence, dating violence, terminated, if SAHA can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:
+However, SAHA cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault, or stalking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault, or stalking.